Mental illness prevalence

 Suicidal ideation means thinking about, considering, or planning suicide.

-With about 21 deaths for every 100,000 residents, Oklahoma has the ninth-highest suicide rate in the country.
+With about 21 deaths for every 100,000 residents, Oklahoma had the seventh-highest suicide rate in the country in 2024.
 Most of these suicides are firearm deaths.

-Note: For privacy reasons, data is not reported for counties and suicide mechanisms with fewer than five annual deaths.
+Note: Data was not available for all counties.
+For privacy reasons, suicide death rates were suppressed for counties and suicide mechanisms with fewer than five annual deaths.

 In suicide data, "poisoning" often refers to an intentional overdose.